Contact Sales +1 (866) 764-5433

 When combined with the voltage of the power source, you get the charging station’s output rate, which is measured in kilowatts (kW).

-This is not to be confused with kilowatt-hours (kWh)—the amount of energy stored inside the battery.
+This is not to be confused with kilowatt-hours (kWh)—the unit of energy for a battery’s storage capacity.

-In other words, kW indicates the flow of energy from the charging station to the battery, while kWh tells us the total amount of energy the battery can hold.
+The output in kilowatts indicates the flow of energy from the charging station to the battery, while the capacity in kilowatt-hours tells us the total amount of energy the battery can hold.

-That’s a lot of measurements to swallow, but figuring out how quickly a charging station can add power to a battery couldn’t be easier.
+With that sorted, figuring out how fast a charging station can add energy to a battery couldn’t be easier.

-This means that if you plug a vehicle into the Hypercharge EVC11 for one hour, the charging station will add up to 7.6 kWh of energy to the battery.
-If you plug it in for two hours, it will add up to 15.2 kWh, and so on.
+This means that if you plug a vehicle into the Halo for one hour, the charging station can add up to 11.5 kWh of energy to the battery.
+If you plug it in for two hours, it can add up to 23 kWh, and so on.

 EV Charging Capacity

-The rate at which an electric vehicle can take in power is known as its “charging capacity” or “power acceptance rate,” and it’s determined by the EV’s onboard charger.
-No matter how fast a charging station is, it can’t provide power faster than the vehicle can accept it and vice versa.
+The rate at which an EV can take in power is known as its “charging capacity” or “power acceptance rate,” and it’s determined by its onboard charger.
+No matter the output of a charging station, it can’t provide power faster than the vehicle can accept it and vice versa.

-For example, the Ford F-150 Lightning extended-range has an onboard charger capable of 19.2 kW, which is faster than the output rate of many Level 2 charging stations.
+For example, the 2026 GMC Sierra EV Denali Extended Range pickup offers a 19.2 kW onboard charger, which is faster than the output rate of all Level 1 and many Level 2 charging stations.

 AC Versus DC